FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Theoretical Properties and Proofs

-This proof holds for any flux values, including signed fluxes (N-head), non-negative fluxes (P-head), or capacity-constrained fluxes (L/U/D-heads).
-Conservation is a structural property of the update rule itself, independent of how the fluxes are computed by the neural network.
+This proof holds for any transport values, including signed transport (N-head), nonnegative transport (P-head), or capacity-constrained transport (L/U/D-heads).
+Conservation is a structural property of the update rule itself, independent of how the transport amounts are computed by the neural network.